Sbh3000/Networked-Management-System/readme.md

 The server provides feedback for each operation and implements robust error handling.
 It sends appropriate messages back to the clients, ensuring clarity in communication and operation status.

-Based on the provided code for the NMS server, I will draft a detailed `README.md` that outlines the functionalities and key features of the server component of your project.
-This README will provide an overview of the server's capabilities, its implementation details, and how it interacts with clients and storage servers.

 ---